Ladner Sub Areas

 The average annual rainfall is 1,008.1 mm.

-Ladner’s Population is estimated at 21,112 people.
+Ladner’s population is estimated at 21,112.
 38% of the population are immigrants, with 20% being Chinese-Canadian.
-The Retail trade, service, construction and manufacturing are some of the major sources of employment for the residents.
+The retail trade, service, construction and manufacturing are some of the major sources of employment for the residents.
 Unemployment rate is about 4.8%.
 Average family income is about $90,000.

 Recreation and Culture

-Ladner features many nature trails and beautiful scenery, known as a natural playground, Ladner has plenty to offer.
-There are many islands just off the mainland that area apart of Ladner, many of them are small and only accessible by boat, but the main island, Westham Island, is a popular destination for its numerous organic farms, especially its berry farms.
+Ladner features many nature trails and beautiful scenery, known as a natural playground, and has plenty to offer.
+There are many islands just off the mainland area of Ladner, most of which are small and only accessible by boat; but the main island, Westham Island, is a popular destination for its numerous organic farms, especially its berry farms.
 Westham Island is also home to a large bird sanctuary where you can go and see the various birds that are being protected and preserved.
 A major feature of Ladner is the Ladner Village, where a heritage community lies, with open air cafes and local shops.
 The Delta Museum and Archives are also in the centre of the Ladner Village, along with a town Clock that is amongst the oldest in the Lower Mainland.
 There are two malls with supermarkets and modern shops, numerous parks, and the canals that are clean and fresh enough to allow fishing off the banks.
-Ladner is also the location of the Delta Municipal Hall, the Delta Police Station, and the Delta Hospital.
+Ladner is also home to the Delta Municipal Hall, Delta Police Station, and Delta Hospital.

-Every other Sunday during the summer months, the major streets in the Ladner Village are reserved for the Ladner Village Market, which is a popular farmer’s market featuring live music, great food, entertainment, fresh local produce, and homemade arts and crafts.
-This market hosts many vendors from out of town that sell hand-crafted and locally grown produce, because of this the Ladner Village Market attracts thousands of out-of-town visitors each market day.
+Every second Sunday during the summer months, major streets in the Ladner Village are reserved for the Ladner Village Market, which is a popular farmer’s market featuring live music, great food, entertainment, fresh local produce, and homemade arts and crafts.
+This market hosts various vendors from out of town that sell hand-crafted and locally grown produce; because of this the Ladner Village Market attracts thousands of out-of-town visitors each market day.